yaprakbulut/pl-evaluation-javascript-jquery-nodejs-angularjs/template.md

 SpiderMonkey was developed as the first JavaScript engine and was written in C by the inventor of the JavaScript language, Brendan Eich.
 So it was working in Netscape before Firefox.

-## Which Libraries and Framework Can Be Used?
+## Which Libraries and Framework can be used?

 JavaScript is one of the technologies that form the core of web application development.